Quantum repeaters with encoding on nitrogen-vacancy center platforms: System description

-In order to encompass the essence of different entanglement distribution schemes, here we assume that a generic two-mode entanglement distribution scheme is used where, at each of nodes $A$ and $B$, the polarization of a single photon is entangled with the electron spin of the NV center (see \cite{Nicolo-NV1, Nicolo-NV2}, for example).
+In order to encompass the essence of different entanglement distribution schemes available, here, we assume that a generic two-mode entanglement distribution scheme is used where, at each of nodes $A$ and $B$, the polarization of a single photon is entangled with the electron spin of the NV center (see \cite{Nicolo-NV1, Nicolo-NV2}, for example).
 These photons are frequency converted, if needed, and will be coupled to an optical channel.
 Using linear optics and single-photon detectors, a partial BSM in the polarization basis is then performed on these two photons at the middle of the link.
 Once a successful BSM is heralded, this information will be sent back to nodes $A$ and $B$, at which point, the state of electron spins is transferred and stored onto the corresponding nuclear spins.
-We model the generated entangled state as a Werner state as will be explained later in the next section.
+We model the generated entangled state as a Werner state as will be explained later in the next section. {Note that any other entanglement distribution scheme can also be similarly analyzed using techniques and procedures provided in this work.}